ananttnegii/Sales-Project/README.md

 select * from transaction_dim where payment_key is null;
 ```

-- Checking for duplicate values
+- Checking for duplicate values, I have counted number of rows and number of values of primary key in that table to determine if there are any duplicate values.

 ```sql
 -- 1. in fact_table